 How does personal contract hire work?

-Contract hire has been a popular financing method for business vehicles for many years instead of buying, and personal contract hire for personal vehicles works in the same way.
-The key difference is that you can’t reclaim VAT on personal contract hire.
+Contract hire has been a popular financing method for businesses to manage their vehicle fleets for many years.
+Instead of buying or financing cars, they simply rent them.
+Personal contract hire for consumers works in the same way – the key difference is that, unlike a business, you can’t reclaim VAT on personal contract hire.

-Like a PCP, you pay an upfront initial payment (sometimes called a deposit), followed by regular monthly payments.
-You have a similar mileage allowance that you must stick to, and the car must be kept in good condition.
-Unlike a PCP, however, there’s no option to buy the vehicle at the end.
-You just hand it back to the lease company and, as long as it is an acceptable condition, that’s it.
+Like a PCP, you pay an upfront initial payment, followed by regular monthly payments.
+Other similarities are an annual mileage allowance that you must stick to, and requirements to keep the car fully serviced and in good condition.
+Unlike a PCP, however, there’s no debt and there’s no option to buy the vehicle at the end.
+You just hand it back to the lease company and – as long as it is an acceptable condition – that’s it.

 For the same vehicle, the same deposit, same term and same mileage, there shouldn’t really be any major difference in the monthly payments for a PCH agreement compared to a PCP, as the calculations used to work out the payments will be the same.
 However, PCH often works out to be cheaper – even if it’s only a few pounds per month.